canarybuilds/zulip/templates/zerver/help/hide-message-content-in-emails.md

 {!admin-only.md!}

 For security or compliance reasons, you may want to prevent Feniks Chat message content from being sent through your email system.
-The only place Zulip currently sends message content is in message notification emails.
+The only place Feniks Chat currently sends message content is in message notification emails.

 This setting also blocks message topics, stream names, and user names from